JJ/nodeo/CONTRIBUTING.md

 If you're looking for something to contribute, any fitness function will be fine, we're always short of fitness functions to test.
 Check [Ackley](/lib/Nodeo/Ackley.js) for an example.

+## Virtual infraestructure

+It would be cook to have Docker containers or Chef recipes.